On the Salient Limitations of the Methods of Assembly Theory and their Classification of Molecular Biosignatures: Introduction

-In order to support their central claim, \citet{croninmain} state that ``MA tracks the specificity of a path through the combinatorically vast chemical space'' and that, as presented in~\cite{Marshall2019main}, it ``leads to a measure of structural complexity that accounts for the structure of the object and how it could have been constructed, which is in all cases computable and unambiguous''.
 The authors propose that molecules with high MA detected in contexts or samples generated by random processes, in which there are minimal (or no) biases in the formation of the objects, display a smaller frequency of occurrence in comparison to the frequency of occurrence of molecules in alternative configurations, where extrinsic agents or a set of biases (such as those brought into play by evolutionary processes) play a significant role.

-However, we found that what the authors have called Assembly Theory~\cite{croninmain} is a formulation that mirrors the working of previous coding algorithms, without proper attribution.
+However, we found that what the authors have called AT~\cite{cronin} is a formulation that mirrors the working of previous coding algorithms---though no proper references or attributions are offered---in particular, statistical lossless compression algorithms, whose purpose is to find redundancies~\cite{ATpaper2}.
+These algorithms were dictionary-based, like run-length encoding (RLE), Huffman~\cite{huffman_1952}, and Lempev-Ziv (LZ)-based~\cite{lz}.
+They were all launched early in the development of the field of compression for the purpose of detecting identical copies that could be reused.

-Furthermore, these results show that the claim that Assembly Theory may help not only to distinguish life from non-life but also to identify non-terrestrial life, is a major overstatement.
-At best what Assembly Theory amounts to is a re-purposing of existing elementary algorithms in computer science.
-But some of these algorithms have themselves been advanced in the context of identifying the complexity of living systems~\cite{bennett,zenilld}, hence even the claim to novelty of application is in question.

-While the calculation of MA may be prone to false negatives---due to partial fragmentation in energy collision analysis and the restriction to counting only valence rules in molecule synthesis (ignoring other chemical conditions)---this does not pose a challenge to the central claim made in~\cite{croninmain}.
-Instead, MA aims at avoiding underestimation of the amount of molecules that result from random or abiotic processes.
-Thus in the present article, instead of studying both positives and false negatives, we only focus on investigating the existence of false positives, which directly tackles the central claim.
-The limitations and drawbacks here identified extend to all applications of these methods developed in~\cite{croninmain,Marshall2019main,marshall_murray_cronin_2017main,walker2}.